ibexa/documentation-user/docs/personalization/recommendation_models.md

 ### Numeric attributes

-In numeric attribute based submodels you define subgroups by setting `from` and `to` limits for every group.
+In numeric attribute-based submodels you define subgroups by setting `from` and `to` limits for every group.

 The logic used for resolving a submodel is as follows: